industrialdev/wicket-wp-account-centre/README.txt

 Under Appearance > Menus you can control ACC menu elements.

-Assign your menu to either Account Center 1st or 2nd menu location.
+Assign your menu to either Account Centre 1st or 2nd menu location.

 ## ACC Blocks

-There are unique Wicket Blocks available for the Account Center pages (or any WP page) that are used to manage and display user/MDP data.
+There are unique Wicket Blocks available for the Account Centre pages (or any WP page) that are used to manage and display user/MDP data.

 - ACC Welcome Block: display the user's active memberships.
 - ACC Additional Info: display the user's additional information fields.